ivnsch/PieCharts/README.md

 The layer system can be abstracted a step further in order to make the slices themselves be in a layer.
 This way we can combine multiple slice-layers to create more complex types of pie charts.

+## Credits

+The food images used in the demo are from freepik.com, and flaticon.com/authors/madebyoliver

 ## Created By:

 Ivan Schütz